Home Assembled Chicken Pot Pie

 - Turkey gravy from the grocery store.

 You will also need one 12 oz. individual pie plate per pie.
-The ones I use seem to be out of stock at Amazon, but a search for "individual pie plate" will find what you need.
+The ones I use seem to be out of stock at Amazon, but these are similar.
+A search for "individual pie plate" will find other options.
+(Amazon pays me a couple of pennies if you buy using my link.)

 On a floured surface, roll out the pie crust a bit.
-Put a pie plate facedown about 1-1/2" from the edge and cut a circle about 1-1/2" larger then the pie plate.
+Put a pie plate face-down about 1-1/2" from the edge and cut a circle about 1-1/2" larger then the pie plate.
 Dust off the flour and line the pie plate with the crust.
-Dust the flour off the remaing crust and fold it into a rough square.
+Dust the flour off the remaining crust and fold it into a rough square.

 Add a thin layer of frozen vegetables, the rest of the chicken, and another 3oz of gravy.